Sewer56/Sewer56.BitStream/README.md

 They are provided by the following interfaces.
 - `IStreamWithMemoryCopy`: Provides optimised aligned Read/Write operations for `Span<byte>`.
-- `IStreamWithReadBasicPrimiitves`: Provides optimised Read/Write operations for 2/4/8 byte values.
+- `IStreamWithReadBasicPrimitives`: Provides optimised Read/Write operations for 2/4/8 byte values.

 These are suffixed with `Fast`, so for `Write` you'd have `WriteFast`.